 To this day, one of the most incredible experiences of my life was witnessing the Arribada.
 Nothing can prepare you for seeing thousands of incredible animals crawling onto land at the same time.
 I also got to lie next to a Leatherback turtle as it laid its eggs, which was unforgettable.

-- Unfortunately, there wasn’t a specific program I used.
+- There wasn’t a specific program I used.
 As it was through my university, I contacted the marine reserve directly and negotiated with them.
-It was recommended by one of the staff at the university as they had a contact there.

 - More on the Camaronal Wildlife Refuge